zdebeer99/goexpression/ReadMe.md

 version: 0.01

-go expresion is a very basic expression parser and evaluator.
-This project is in alpha phase and my change significantly in the near future.
+go expression is a basic math expression parser and evaluator.
+This project is in alpha phase and may change significantly in the near future.

 ## Status